 The most effective autism treatments also try to eliminate causes of symptoms.
-Applied behavior analysis used with a sensory diet helps establish behaviors and eliminate tactile defensiveness.
-Using biomedical treatment for autism, in addition to these, such as placing the child on a special diet and/or adding nutritional supplements the child is lacking will even further the child’s recovery.
+Applied behavior analysis or ABA therapy used with speech and occupational therapies can make a huge difference in a child's recovery.
+I offer free social stories and other great techniques that can be used with all children, but are especially helpful for those on the spectrum.
+I also feel it is important to consider biomedical treatments for autism, such as placing the child on a special diet and/or adding nutritional supplements the child is lacking to even further the child’s recovery.

-Each child should be evaluated as an individual, especially if there are only mild symptoms, to determine what the best treatments are for that child’s own unique behavior characteristics.
-If your child is also displaying symptoms of sensory processing disorder symptoms, then specialized autism treatments for this will be important as well.
+Each child should be evaluated as an individual, especially if there are only mild symptoms, to determine what the best treatments are for that child’s own unique behavior characteristics, but ABA in general is currently the most scientifically validated autism treatment.
+If your child is also displaying symptoms of sensory processing disorder symptoms, then finding an OTR with an extensive background in sensory disorders will be important as well.

 Applied Behavior Analysis is one of the most widely used autism treatments, but unfortunately it can be very costly.
 ABA therapy requires one on one attention from a trained therapist that uses techniques, such as discrete trial training, picture exchange communication systems, and incidental teaching.